dropthemasquerade/dropthemasquerade.github.io/README.md

 Reporting the issues and resolve the issues that arise out of the testing process with different type of systems.
 Environment: Python, Powershell, Hive, Pig

-Confidential
+Golang

-Responsibilities:
+### Responsibilities:

-Developed several algorithms for generating several data patterns Added several options to the application to choose particular algorithm for data and address generation.
+> Developed several algorithms for generating several data patterns Added several options to the application to choose particular algorithm for data and address generation.
 Developed separate flows to support different kinds of memory access Developed the application using C language and Assembly instructions Maintaining the versions using CVS and sending the release notes for each release.
 Wrapper developed in Python for instantiating multi-threaded application and running with other applications Supported the issues seen in the tool across all the teams for several projects.

 Environment: C, Assembly Language, CVS, Python, Linux, gdb

 Project: Application to inject errors in memory

 The project is to develop an application which injects different kinds of errors in the memory/memory interface and performs reads to see if the error gets corrected by the hardware.

-Responsibilities:
+### Responsibilities:

-Understood the injection mechanism of the memory hardware and developed several flows that needs to be implemented.
+> Understood the injection mechanism of the memory hardware and developed several flows that needs to be implemented.
 Developed framework to inject single, double and multiple bit injections Developed the application in C language in Linux environment Came up with several options to the application to support one shot injection, continuous injection to mimic the real world scenario.